Skip to main content

 If you have escalating ground rent, you have several options:

-• Extend your lease - Using the statutory process reduces ground rent to peppercorn.
-The cost of buying out the rent is included in your premium.
+• Extend your lease - For a flat, the statutory process reduces ground rent to peppercorn, and the cost of buying out the rent is included in your premium.
+For a house, the current statutory extension instead carries a "modern ground rent" — take advice before proceeding.

 • Collective enfranchisement - Buy the freehold with your neighbours and eliminate ground rent entirely.